Chia-Network/chialisp-web/docs/deeper_into_clvm.md

 This guide directly continues on from [part 1](/docs/) so if you haven't read that, please do so before reading this.

 This section of the guide will cover how ChiaLisp relates to transactions and coins on the Chia network.
-If there are any terms that you aren't sure of, be sure to check the [glossary](/docs/glossary).
+If there are any terms that you are not sure of, be sure to check the [glossary](/docs/glossary).

 ## Lazy Evaluation in ChiaLisp